arshi-s/PrinProgLanguages/README.md

-# Compiler for TinyL Language Project
+# Compiler for TinyL Language
 The TinyL Compiler project involves creating a recursive descent LL(1) parser and code generator for the TinyL programming language.
 The goal is to design a compiler that translates TinyL programs into RISC machine instructions.
 TinyL is a simple expression language that supports assignments and basic I/O operations.

 The compiler is responsible for parsing TinyL source code and generating corresponding RISC machine instructions for each operation, including arithmetic, bitwise operations, and I/O operations.